 You have a team of designers, engineers, and product managers who are ready to work on a new product launch.
 The first thing you might do is consult a product plan or product roadmap.
 With this product planning example, you can save a lot of time and resources from having to buy expensive software for managing your team’s resource allocation for getting your product out into the market.

-If you want to get started right away with the product plan and roadmap, copy
+If you want to get started right away with the strategic planning and roadmap, copy

 by signing up for Coda.
 Watch the video below on how to work on product planning from scratch with a template from Coda:

 What Is A Product Plan?

 At product plan (or roadmap) provides the guiding strategy for your product launch and details the work required to develop a product concept that will answer target customer needs.
 The product roadmap helps keep development teams on track, making it possible to evaluate how new features and functionality will impact already planned work.